-Infectious bronchitis (IB) is an acute, highly contagious respiratory disease of chickens, caused by the infectious bronchitis virus (IBV), a type of coronavirus.
-There are several different serotypes and strains of the IBV, which are found worldwide.
+Infectious bronchitis (IB) is an acute, highly contagious respiratory disease of chickens, caused by a coronavirus.
+There are several different serotypes and strains of the infectious bronchitis virus (IBV), which are found worldwide.
+The disease is associated with nasal discharge, coughing, rales, gasping and sneezing.
+Hens often lay less eggs than normal and produce abnormal eggs.
+Young birds are more severely affected by the virus then adult birds, and may develop severe respiratory distress.

-Depending on the strain of the virus, it may migrate from the trachea to other areas of the chicken's body, most commonly, the kidneys, reproductive system (hen's oviduct and rooster's testes), or alimentary tract.
+Once infected, the virus initially replicates in the trachea, where it causes damage to the epithelium and predisposes the birds to secondary infections with pathogenic bacteria, especially E. coli and Mycoplasma.
+Depending on the strain of the virus, it may migrate from the trachea to other areas of the chicken's body, such as the kidneys, reproductive organs, or alimentary tract.

 Clinical signs

 Clinical signs include watery or frothy exudate in the eyes, coughing, tracheal rales, nasal discharge, and sneezing.
-Young chicks usually appear depressed and huddle near a heat source.
-In some cases they may develop severe respiratory distress.
-Infection in very young chicks may result in the development of cystic oviducts.
+Young chicks who are more severely affected may appear depressed, huddling near a heat source, and develop severe respiratory distress.

-Adult hens actively laying eggs often develop a sudden drop in egg production lasting for 10 to 14 days.
-They may also lay thin, wrinkled or roughened egg shells with thin, watery albumen.
+When young female chicks are affected, it usually causes lasting damage to their reproductive system, and are prone to developing cystic oviducts once they start laying eggs.
+Adult hens often develop a sudden drop in egg production lasting for 10 to 14 days.
+They may also lay thin, wrinkled or roughened eggshells with thin, watery albumen.
 Loss of pigment in brown-shelled eggs is common.

 Diagnosis